Antoine-Alexandre/Personalwebsite/content/_index.md

       "360": img/home_360x318.png
 text_groups:
   - name: Intro
     description: Every day I wake up and I try to make sense of the world we live in.
-Graduated in both political and economic science, I firmly believe in the importance of cross-sectional analysis to understand policies and regulations adopted at national and international level.<br/><br/> I'm interested in a wide range of subjects including international relations, circular economy, consumer protection and everything related to information and communication technologies.
-I use data science on a daily basis and I'm passionate about the creation of data narratives.
+Graduated in both political and economic science, I firmly believe in the importance of cross-sectional analysis to understand policies and regulations adopted at national and international level.<br/><br/> I'm interested in a wide range of subjects including European politics, international trade, consumer protection and everything related to information and communication technologies.
+Also, as a former researcher in economics, I'm passionate about the use of data science.
 On the other hand, I am a strong advocate of the need to protect personal data and promote citizens' fundamental freedoms in the digital world.
 projects:
   - title: Always looking up
     type: About me